 Island hopping is a real treat since you’ll get to stop at uninhabited islands that are completely secluded and devoid of all human influence.
 If an all-day island party sounds like something you’d be interested in, you can certainly find that.
 The most popular party boat in El Nido is called Le Boat.
 This is a fun choice for backpackers looking to socialize and just have a good time.

-The next step in the itinerary is to book a ferry to Coron from El Nido.
+The next step in the itinerary is to book a ferry from El Nido to Coron.
 This is super easy, cheap, and doesn’t take much time.
 You also have the option to take a flight, but when you add up everything from check-in time to security waits, it makes more sense to take a quick-and-easy ferry.
-And, you’ll save about $100 USD by opting for the ferry instead of air travel.
+Plus you will save about $100 USD by opting for the ferry instead of air travel.

 You can easily spend all of your Coron time reading a good book on the beach, but if you haven’t spent much time in the water yet this is the perfect place to do it.
 Coron is home to some of the best scuba diving in the world.
 If you already have your diving certification, great.
 If not, there are plenty of dive shops that teach the certification course (and it’s one of the cheapest places in the world to do it).